Via-Operating/ViaOS/DEVNOTES.md

 ## - Theo

-edited wiki, time to do more ViaSh stuff!!!!!!!!!!!! glad to see this os become more usable. let's not port .net, no point
+edited wiki, time to do more ViaSh stuff!!!!!!!!!!!! glad to see this os become more usable. let's not port .net, no point.
+I made a basic downloads website

 ## - Kap
 i fucking hate everybody.